Marcinkowski-D/dmScreen/README.md

    [Install]
    WantedBy=multi-user.target
    ```

-   *Adjust the path to your python interpreter as needed*
+   If you don't want to use the adhoc network feature, you can restrict the user to "pi" (or something else)

-3. Activate the magical service:
+5. Activate the magical service:
    ```
    sudo systemctl daemon-reload
    sudo systemctl enable dmscreen.service sudo systemctl start dmscreen.service
    ```

-4. Verify your enchantment is working:
+6. Verify your enchantment is working:
    ```
    sudo systemctl status dmscreen.service
    ```

-5. Complete the ritual with a final reboot:
+7. Complete the ritual with a final reboot and watch the magic happen:
    ```
    sudo reboot
    ```